-'''

-global HardSoftScoreHolder scoreHolder;
+''' global HardSoftScoreHolder scoreHolder;

-// RoomCapacity: For each lecture, the number of students that attend the course

-must be less or equal
+// RoomCapacity: For each lecture, the number of students that attend the course must be less or equal

 // than the number of seats of all the rooms that host its lectures.

 // Each student above the capacity counts as 1 point of penalty.

 rule "roomCapacity"

+'''

+'''

 when

 $room : Room($capacity : capacity)

 $lecture : Lecture(room == $room, studentSize > $capacity, $studentSize :

 studentSize)

 then

 scoreHolder.addSoftConstraintMatch(kcontext, ($capacity - $studentSize));

 end

 // CurriculumCompactness: Lectures belonging to a curriculum should be adjacent

 // to each other (i.e., in consecutive periods).

-\ensuremath{\prime\prime}\xspace for a given curriculum we account for a violation every time there is one
+// For a given curriculum we account for a violation every time there is one

 lecture not adjacent

 // to any other lecture within the same day.

 // Each isolated lecture in a curriculum counts as 2 points of penalty.

-'''

-'''

 rule "curriculumCompactness"

 when

-...

 then

 scoreHolder.addSoftConstraintMatch(kcontext, -2);

 end

 '''

 5.3.5.
-Detecting invalid scores
+Invalid score detection

-Put the environmentMode in FULL\ASSERT (or FAST\ASSERT) to detect corruption in the incremental score calculation.
+Put the environmentMode in FULL_ASSERT (or FAST_ASSERT) to detect corruption in the incremental score calculation.
 For more information, see the section about environmentMode.
 However, that will not verify that your score calculator implements your score constraints as your business actually desires.